 How Long will a Noisy Alternator last?

 According to research, a well-functioning alternator will last up to 7 seven years or approximately, 100,000-150,000 miles.
 (Source) However, this depends on a various of factors including brand, type of car, and the conditions in which the alternator is used.

 It is hard to put a specific duration as this will depend on the cause, how bad the situation is, and your car.
 It may take months before you experience anything more than the grinding noise, or your car may just die on your in the middle of the highway.
 While an alternator is a small part of your car, it plays a crucial role.

-So once you get an alert on your dashboard or hear the squeaky noise, you should start making plans to have it fixed.
+Once you get an alert on your dashboard or hear the squeaky noise, you should start making plans to have it fixed.
 A faulty alternator may also damage your car battery and cause other severe damages.

 If you cannot have the entire alternator fixed at the moment, get a mechanic to install new bearings.
 An alternator will cost you anywhere between $25 and $40.
 A mechanic will charge you between $500 and $700 to install a new one.

 If you can replace the faulty bearings and then have the alternator changed during your regular maintenance visit, you will save yourself a few hundred dollars.

 On How To Fix A Squeaky Alternator Bearing

 A squeaky alternator always indicates a malfunction that needs your attention.
 Fortunately, it is easy to fix if you understand the problem and have the right tools for the job.

 Once you identify where the problem is, follow the steps to help you understand how fix a squeaky alternator bearing.
 Some of them are easy to accomplish, while others may require a certain level of specialized skills.

 Even if you don’t plan to fix the alternator problem yourself, it always good to know what is going on and the options you have at your disposal.
 With the right information, it becomes easier to make the best decisions for your car and pockets.